alan-turing-institute/jbc-turing-rss-equality/README.md

 - [Index of Multiple Deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019)
 - [Census data](https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?opt=3&theme=&subgrp=)

-We also include in this repository a `space_obj.RData` file which we use for the spatial plotting (it allows us to link LTLA_IDs with geographical data).
+We also include in this repository a `space_obj.RData` file which we use for the spatial plots (it links LTLA_IDs with geographical data).